 Some sites won’t let you zoom in on their content for some reason.
 Well, don’t worry since all hope is not lost.
 To do this by going to Settings > Accessibility and then tapping on Force enable zoom.
 That’s it!
 Now you can zoom in all you want.

 Chrome is full of all kinds of surprises and tricks that make using it a lot easier.
-You may have to dig deeper to find some features, but they're there.
-Did I miss a useful tip for Chrome on Android?
+You may have to dig deeper to find some features, but they’re there.
+Did I miss a useful Chrome tips and tricks on Android?
 If so let me know what it is in the comments.

 Read more like this